Guide to Stereolithography (SLA) 3D Printing

 Across industries, 3D printing is helping professionals cut outsourcing costs, iterate faster, optimize production processes, and even unlock entirely new business models.

 Stereolithography 3D printing in particular has undergone significant changes.
-Traditionally, SLA machines have been monolithic and cost-prohibitive, requiring skilled technicians and costly service contracts.
+Traditionally, resin 3D printers have been monolithic and cost-prohibitive, requiring skilled technicians and costly service contracts.
 Today, small format desktop printers produce industrial-quality output, at substantially more affordable price points and with unmatched versatility.

 Use any CAD software or 3D scan data to design your model, and export it in a 3D printable file format (STL or OBJ).
 Each SLA printer includes software to specify printing settings and slice the digital model into layers for printing.
 Once setup is complete, the print preparation software sends the instructions to the printer via a wireless or cable connection.